Guide to Work, Study, Travel and Living Abroad

 Pros:

-The country is immense and the culture famously vibrant, with an incredibly diverse population; it would be difficult to get bored in the vast and varied country of Brazil.
+The country is immense, and the culture is famously vibrant, with an incredibly diverse population; it would be difficult to get bored in Brazil's vast and varied country.
+When you arrive in Brazil, you will see big cities that are authentic ethnic melting pots.

 Cons:

 Costs.
-Brazil is fairly expensive, and even if you do find work, the pay will most likely be nominal compared to the cost of living.
-Here is an idea of the cost of living in Brazil compared to the U.S.
+Brazil is relatively expensive, and even if you find work, the pay will most likely be nominal compared to the cost of living.
+Here is an idea of the current cost of living in Brazil compared to the U.S.

-The crime rate, of all forms, is notoriously high in many areas.
+The crime rate, in all forms, is notoriously high in many areas.
 Homeless children may accost you for money as you wander the streets on foot or via taxi.
-You need to carefully research before traveling to new destinations, and ask those who lodge you about safety issues.
+You must carefully research before traveling to new destinations and ask those who lodge you about safety issues.

-More Information: See Guide to Moving and Living in Brazil
+More Information: See Moving and Living in Brazil

 Ecuador